jelmerk/hnswlib-spark/hnswlib-spark-examples/hnswlib-examples-pyspark-luigi/README.md

 - [docker](https://www.docker.com/products/docker-desktop/)
 - [vscode](https://code.visualstudio.com/) with the [devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin

-1. Create the spark environment with

-    docker-compose up
+And make sure you give docker plenty of resources

-2. Open this folder in vs code and choose reopen in container
+1. Open this folder in vs code and choose reopen in container

-3. Open a new terminal inside vscode and execute the following command from the app folder
+2. Open a new terminal inside vscode and execute the following command from the `app` folder

     python -m luigi --module flow Query --local-scheduler